-This week sees the return of Mental Health Awareness Week which is an important campaign that aims to get people talking about their mental health and reduce the stigma that can stop people from asking for help.
-This year’s theme is Nature!
+May 2021 saw the return of Mental Health Awareness Week, an important campaign that aims to get people talking about their mental health and reduce the stigma that can stop people from asking for help.
+This year’s theme was Nature!

-Nature is so central to our psychological and emotional health, so during the next week we hope to highlight the powerful benefits that nature can have on mental health and inspire more people to connect with nature in new ways.
+Nature is so central to our psychological and emotional health, during our campaign we highlighted the powerful benefits that nature can have on mental health and inspired more people to connect with nature in new ways.

 Fact or a myth?